H. L. Miller Cantorial School and College of Jewish Music

 The decision to study for the cantorate is a serious one, but one that holds great excitement and opportunity.
 The chance to serve the Jewish community in such a rapidly changing environment is a thrilling and sacred task, and we at JTS are eager to help prepare you.
 Our world-class faculty, engaging students, and New York City location will all add to the depth and breadth of your cantorial training.

-On the pages below, you will find the information that you need to apply for admission to the H. L. Miller Cantorial School.
-Feel free to call with any questions you may have, or simply to say hello and introduce yourself.
+Below, you will find the information that you need to apply for admission to H. L. Miller Cantorial School and College of Jewish Music.

 At the time of application, candidates must demonstrate that they are growing into these observances.
 We recognize that religious growth is not necessarily a linear progression.
 We hope to provide a safe space for students as they grow more Jewishly observant.